cudeso/security-screening/securityonion/README.md

 ## Firewall access

-Ensure you can access Security Onion (and Elstic) from your analyst workstation.
+Ensure you can access Security Onion (and Elastic) from your analyst workstation.
 You can update the firewall settings with

 ```
 sudo so-firewall